 When you are a teacher or have school-aged children, you can’t pick and choose when you have vacations.
 One of our major breaks is the two weeks we get off at Christmas and New Year’s.
-To take advantage of this time off, we have done a couple winter road trips even though the weather isn’t always great.
+To take advantage of this time off, we enjoy a winter road trip even though the weather isn’t always great.

 As much as we would love to spend our Christmas Break down in the Caribbean, basking in the sun and sipping on fruity drinks, we know it is the high season, which means prices go up.